7 Things That Can Stop You From Getting a Mortgage

 3. Having a bad credit record

-Bad credit of any kind can potentially stop you from getting a mortgage.
-This is especially true if it’s a severe credit issue like a repossession or a bankruptcy, and the provider is a high street lender.
+Bad credit can potentially prevent you from getting a mortgage.
+This is especially true if the credit issue is severe, like a repossession or bankruptcy, and the provider is a high-street lender.

 Your chances of mortgage success largely depend on the nature of the credit problems against your name.
-When assessing a bad credit applicant, most mortgage providers base their lending decision on the age, severity and reason for your credit issues, and some are more lenient than others.
+When assessing a bad credit applicant, most mortgage providers base their lending decision on the age, severity and reason for your credit issues; some are more lenient than others.

-Some mortgage lenders will turn you away outright if they think your credit issues make you too much of a risk, and this can further tarnish your credit profile and make it even more difficult to secure finance in the future.
+Some mortgage lenders will turn you away outright if they think your credit issues make you too much of a risk.
+This can further tarnish your credit profile and make it even more difficult to secure finance in the future.

-If you think you have bad credit, head to our dedicated credit reports page to find out how to check your credit reports for free.
+If you think you have bad credit, visit our dedicated credit reports page to learn how to check your credit reports for free.

 You can find out more in our article on bad credit mortgages.